 For your reading pleasure, please click on the article included in the 2017 summer edition of the St Luke's Prescription for some more information about the pipe organ and the people who play them (Part 1).

-Donations from parishioners and friends of St. Luke’s, as well as a contribution from Thrifty Foods through their Smile Card Program, were also used to purchase a brand-new Kohler & Campbell piano in May 2007.
+A brand-new Kohler & Campbell piano was purchased in May 2007.
+Donations from parishioners and friends of St. Luke’s, as well as a contribution from Thrifty Foods through their Smile Card Program, were used to purchase the piano.
 This beautifully manufactured instrument is made of oak and spruce and contains absolutely no particle board.
 Cold-press hammers provide gorgeous tone, excellent dynamic range, and a lovely bright sound.